Uniform Decaying Property of Solutions for Anisotropic Viscoelastic Systems: Introduction

 with the unit outer normal vector $\nu$ of $\partial\Omega$ and $H_+:=\{f_1\in H^1(\Omega): f_1\big|_{\Gamma_D}=0\}$.
 Here $0<\rho_0\le\rho\in L^\infty(\Omega)$ with a positive constant $\rho_0$, $C=(C_{ijk\ell})$ and $G=(G_{ijk\ell})$ denote the elasticity tensor and $-1$ times the time derivative of the relaxation tensor, respectively.
 The VID system is the first equation of \eqref{mixed prob} and the aforementioned (MP) is given by putting $s=0$ for (MP)'.
 If we move the dissipation term $\partial_t u$ to the right hand side and consider $-s\partial_t u$ as a control, we have a boundary controllability problem.

 There are several ways to derive the VID system, which is a system of equations in \eqref{mixed prob}.
 Its abstract derivation is given in \cite{C}.
 The well known Maxwell model and its extended version yield the VID system via some system describing the deformations of springs and dashpots.
+Here, the extension includes the higher space dimensional case and the case that the media for the model are anisotropic.
 We will call such a system a $\text{\rm spring-dashpot}$ system.
-The standard linear solid (SLS) model and its extended version is the special case of the extended Maxwell model (see \cite{DKLN} for further details about the extended Maxwell model).
-However, as for a very important spring-dashpot system called the Burgers model and its extended version, the derivation of the DIV system has not been developed well enough especially for the multispace-dimensional case.
-Concerning this, we call attention that there is an interesting argument proposed in \cite{Carcione}.
-We have given the derivation of (1.1) in Appendix A.2 for the extended Maxwell model, the one space dimensional Burgers model and its extended version.
+The standard linear solid (SLS) model and its extended version are a little bit more general cases of the extended Maxwell model; see \cite{DKLN} for further details on their full tensorial realizations.
+Recently, such realization has been developed for the extended Burgers model (see \cite{EBM}).
+In space-dimension $1$, when the system reduces to a scalar equation and anisotropy no longer comes into play, the VID form of the Burgers model is given in Appendix A. Concerning the method of deriving the VID system from the extended spring-dashpot system, we note that an approach proposed by Carcione \cite{Carcione} using spectral representation for analyzing wave fields of the VID system is also useful (see \cite{EBM}).

-Before moving to a new subsection, we introduce the terminology isotropic.
-That is, if the tensors $C$ and $G$ do not depend on direction, the VID system of \eqref{mixed prob} is called isotropic.
+Before moving to a new subsection, it should be noted that in this paper, we are primarily interested in the anisotropic case for $C,\,G$, and will never specialize our arguments to the isotropic case.